Jamie Pollock, THAT own goal & how Man City fans earned their stripes

 These are the sort of moments that make a City fan, bringing their gallows humour.
 Pollock’s own goal is remembered in the pubs of Manchester with fondness only reserved for the Division Two play-off final win over Gillingham and Sergio Aguero’s injury-time winner against…QPR.
 Yes, them again.

 Experiences are what make you.
 Without Pollock there might not have been Wembley ‘99, no “Aguuuuueeeeeeerrrrrrooooo” or worse still, no Glauber Berti.

-Fate was in City’s hand that day, and the hand Pollock dealt the club was one that enriched the tapestry of a club that were still everyone’s second favourite club: loveable, disastrous, calamitous and never likely to win away, let alone a trophy.
+Fate was in City’s hand that day, and the hand Pollock dealt the club was one that enriched the tapestry of a club that was still everyone’s second favourite club: loveable, disastrous, calamitous and never likely to win away, let alone a trophy.

 Pollock’s rugged simplicity and determination were what would make Morrison a cult hero for years to come, as he dragged City back up from the depths alongside his midfield equivalent.

 Morrison would be the one who would forever command respect at City, but Pollock’s impact won’t be forgotten, even if it isn’t entirely for the right reasons.

 READ NEXT: Cult Heroes: Remembering Ali Benarbia’s glorious spell at Man City